TreeGAN: Incorporating Class Hierarchy into Image Generation: Abstract

 \section{Abstract}

 Conditional image generation (CIG) is a widely studied problem in computer vision and machine learning.
 Given a class, CIG takes the name of this class as input and generates a set of images that belong to this class.
 In existing CIG works, for different classes, their corresponding images are generated independently, without considering the relationship among classes.
-In real-world applications, the classes are organized into a hierarchy and their hierarchical relationships are informative for generating high-fidelity images.
-In this paper, we aim to leverage the class hierarchy for conditional image generation.
+In real-world applications, classes are organized into a hierarchy and their hierarchical relationships are informative for generating high-fidelity images.
+In this paper, we aim to leverage class hierarchy for conditional image generation.
 We propose two ways of incorporating class hierarchy: prior control and post constraint.
-In prior control, we first encode the class hierarchy, then feed it as a prior into the conditional generator to generate images.
-In post constraint, after the images are generated, we measure their consistency with the class hierarchy and use the consistency score to guide the training of the generator.
-Based on these two ideas, we propose a TreeGAN model which consists of three modules: (1) a class hierarchy encoder (CHE) which takes the hierarchical structure of classes and their textual names as inputs and learns an embedding for each class; the embedding captures the hierarchical relationship among classes; (2) a conditional image generator (CIG) which takes the CHE-generated embedding of a class as input and generates a set of images belonging to this class; (3) a consistency checker which performs hierarchical classification on the generated images and checks whether the generated images are compatible with the class hierarchy; the consistency score is used to guide the CIG to generate hierarchy-compatible images.
-Experiments on various datasets demonstrate the effectiveness of our method.
+In prior control, we first encode the class hierarchy, then feed it as a prior into a conditional generator to generate images.
+We propose a novel hierarchy-aware embedding approach where similarities between embeddings are encouraged to be consistent with tree distances between classes, by minimizing log-determinant matrix divergence.
+In post constraint, after images are generated, we measure their consistency with the class hierarchy and use the consistency score to guide the training of the generator.
+To alleviate overfitting in training hierarchical classifiers, we propose a novel regularization approach -- self-supervised regularization, which uses a contrastive self-supervised learning (SSL) task to regularize the classification task, by jointly minimizing the SSL loss and classification loss.
+Experiments on various datasets demonstrate the effectiveness of our proposed methods.